taylorlapeyre/taylorlapeyre.github.io/about/index.md

 title: About
 ---

-I'll try to be concise.
+I'll try to be concise!

 - I write programs in [Ruby][ruby], [Javascript][js], and [Clojure][clj].
 - I have a strong interest in iOS development.
 I hope to learn more of it soon.